CUYAHOGA PROBATE COURT

 • Certificate of Service of Account to Heirs (Form 13.9)

-If you are filing a Waiver of Partial Account (13.4):
+If you are filing a Waiver of Partial Account (Form 13.4):

 • You must obtain written consent of all legatees, devisees, or heirs

-• However, you cannot obtain a Waiver if an heir or beneficiary is under legal disability or a minor
+• However, a Waiver of Partial Account will not be approved if an heir or beneficiary is under legal disability or is a minor

 These supplemental documents while not mandatory for the Court to accept the Partial Account for filing; the Partial Account cannot be approved without verification of the following, if applicable: